vitorbari/sispro/README.md

 ## Introduction

 SISPRO is a tracking system for Raspberry PI which uses a [Raspberry Camera Module](https://www.raspberrypi.org/products/camera-module/) and a [Adafruit Ultimate GPS Breakout](http://www.adafruit.com/product/746).
 It records videos over multiple files and writes .srt (subtitle) files with GPS data (Lat / Long; Km/h; etc).
-The system will also write a log file with lots of information.
+The system also writes a log file with lots of information.

 It has 2 operating modes: